Here’s Virginia’s plan with second booster shots starting - NewsBreak

 Here’s Virginia’s plan with second booster shots starting

 RICHMOND, Va.
-(WRIC)- Second booster shots are becoming available in Virginia after the federal government authorized them earlier this week for certain groups.
+(WRIC)- Second booster shots are starting in Virginia after the federal government authorized them earlier this week for certain groups.

-Christy Gray, the director of the Division of Immunization in the Virginia Department of Health’s Office of Epidemiology, said the general public staying up-to-date on their coronavirus immunizations remain well protected from severe disease without a second booster.
+Virginia’s State Vaccination Coordinator Dr. Christy Gray said the general public staying up-to-date on their coronavirus immunizations remain well protected from severe disease without a second booster.
 She said the limited authorization from the CDC and the FDA gives those most at risk for hospitalization and death another tool to build up their immune system.

 According to new CDC guidelines being adopted in Virginia, second booster doses of Pfizer and Moderna can now be given to the following populations at least four months following their first booster dose.